kedro-org/kedro/docs/source/tutorial/set_up_data.md

 If this is the first `kedro` command you have executed in the project, you will be asked whether you wish to opt into [usage analytics](https://github.com/quantumblacklabs/kedro-telemetry).
 Your decision is recorded in the `.telemetry` file so that subsequent calls to `kedro` in this project do not ask you again.
 ```

-Then type the following into the iPython prompt:
+Then type the following into the IPython prompt:

 ```python
 companies = catalog.load("companies")